 Benefit provisions of the defined benefit pension plan are established by State statute, which may be amended.
 Public Act 300 of 1980, as amended, establishes eligibility and benefit provisions for the defined benefit (DB) pension plan.
 Depending on the plan option selected, member retirement benefits are determined by final average compensation, years of service, and a pension factor ranging from 1.25 percent to 1.50 percent.
-DB members are eligible to receive a monthly benefit when they meet certain age and service requirements based on when the employee became a member.
-The age and service requirements range from attaining the age of 46 to 60 with years of service ranging from 5 to 30 years.
+DB members are eligible to receive a monthly benefit when they meet certain age and service requirements.
+The age and service requirements range from attaining the age of 46 to 60 with years of service ranging from 5 to 30 years, depending on when the employee became a member.
 Early retirement is computed in the same manner as a regular pension but is permanently reduced by .50 percent for each full and partial month between the pension effective date and the date the member will attain age 60.
 There is no mandatory retirement age.
+The System also provides disability and survivor benefits to DB plan members.

 Certain employees have the option to participate in the defined contribution (DC) plan that provides a 50 percent employer match (up to 3 percent of salary) on employee contributions.